How to Turn One Small Project Into Years of Predictable Income

 - Always deliver your best work on time and earn your reputation with each client.

 - Retainer agreements often get renewed or extended following hard work and good communication.

 - Always keep in touch with past clients.
 Ask for testimonials, ask about their business, and just say hello every few months.

 - Don’t make the mistake of “oversharing” information or over-explaining your circumstances.
 Clients don’t need to know everything.

 - Freelancing on nights and weekends is a great way to find out if freelancing is right for you.

 - Transitioning away from your full-time job isn’t always easy, but you’ll probably know when the time is right.
 Trust your instincts and don’t act rashly.

 Predictable Income in Practice

 Retainer agreements are simple.
 Instead of billing hourly, you agree to a fixed weekly or monthly rate and get paid at the corresponding interval.
-You can even use an hourly rate to determine you’re weekly or monthly rate.
+You can even use an hourly rate to determine your weekly or monthly rate.